Just start scrolling…

 Stage 3 – Shakeout Stage: Smaller, weaker competitors are eventually forced to sell or exit.

 Is this what’s in store for craft brew?
 Who knows?
-But here’s what the press and your fellow brewers are saying about what’s happening now:

 Part Seven: The Sales Pitch